2019 Blancpain GT World Challenge Asia

-The 2019 GT World Challenge Asia (known for sponsorship reasons as the 2019 Blancpain GT World Challenge Asia) was the third season of SRO Motorsports Group and Team Asia One GT Management's GT World Challenge Asia, an auto racing series for grand tourer cars in Asia.
+The 2019 GT World Challenge Asia (known for sponsorship reasons as the 2019 Blancpain GT World Challenge Asia) was the third season of the GT World Challenge Asia, an auto racing series for grand tourer cars in Asia co-promoted by the SRO Motorsports Group and Team Asia One GT Management.
 The races were contested with GT3-spec and GT4-spec cars.
 The season began on 6 April at Sepang and ended on 28 September at Shanghai.
 It was the first season of the unification of GT3 sprint series across the globe under the World Challenge name.

 Calendar

 At the annual press conference during the 2018 24 Hours of Spa on 27 July, the Stéphane Ratel Organisation announced the first draft of the 2019 calendar.
 Ningbo was replaced by Korea.
 The dates for the races at Shanghai were confirmed on 11 December.